wp-plugins/gravity-forms-shootq-add-on/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 1.1.2 =
+* You can now collect more than one phone number!
+There are specific mapping fields for cell phone, work and home phones.
 = 1.1.1 =
 * Fixed the link to the Usage & Installation Instructions, minor UI adjustments and code cleanup.
 = 1.1.0 =